Coffee and cake are just as important as carbon fibre, so here’s our pick of Britain’s many and varied cycling cafes

 Famous cycle cafe LMNH holds anything from lunches to launches, the former featuring some mean salads, cake and coffee, the latter including Boneshaker magazine and Levi’s Commuter range.

 Tech start-ups come here to work and telly comes here, too: ITV’s Cycle Show was filmed here with Graeme Obree a guest.
-LMNH has race and bike polo teams with replica kit for sale and cool merchandise.
 There’s a bike repair and they run maintenance courses, too.

 Maison du Velo (Reigate and Cranleigh)Address: 31 Lesbourne Rd, Reigate RH2 7JS or 62 High St, Cranleigh GU6 8AG

 There’s a homage to the local ‘Legs of Steel’ route, its toothy profile emblazoned on the shop window in Reigate.
-Gaze at it over a coffee, or get out there and do it.
+Gaze at it over a coffee, cake, or an ‘MDV burger’, or get out there and do it.
 Apex bike fitting and regular rides as well as a busy community can be found here too.

 Rapha Club (London)